What events can I attend to learn more about global learning opportunities?

-On the Global Learning website, you can browse Discover Programs to learn about study abroad opportunities.
+On this website, you can browse Discover Programs to learn about study abroad opportunities.

-Search here for all on- and off-campus opportunities: global opportunities, including all Cornell Global Learning programs, as well as opportunities for career development, community-engaged learning and service, fellowships and funding, research, and other special interest programs.
+Search here for all on- and off-campus opportunities: all global learning opportunities, as well as opportunities for career development, community-engaged learning and service, fellowships and funding, research, and other special interest programs.

 Where can I browse program options?